KNTU-CG/dot-to-dot/README.md

 Operating system recommended: Ubuntu 18 or newer

+## Implementation of

+Paper Title: Dot to Dot, Simple or Sophisticated: a Survey on Shape Reconstruction Algorithms

+Authors: Farnaz Sheikhi, Behnam Zeraatkar, Sama Hanaie

 ## How to Install

 1. Install python with run `sh install_python.sh` in terminal